xdevplatform/compliant-client/README.md

    + Preparing Tweet and User ID files.
 IDs should be in simple text with one ID per line.
 When uploading the files, a 'Content-Type' header should be set to 'text/plain'.
 See below for an example.
    + Build methods to import and update Tweet archives.
 Once the Compliance results are downloaded, code is needed to update your archives accordingly.
-This may take the form of making database deletes or writing new file data files.
+This may take the form of making database deletes, deleting stored JSON files, or writing new file data files.

+## Setting up authentication

 ## Job attributes and lifecycles

 Compliance Jobs have a lifecycle, from being created, having Twitter IDs assigned, a period of time while the results are generated, to generating a file containing JSON that describes Compliance events associated with submitted IDs.
 When a Job is created, locations for uploading IDs and downloading results are provided.
 When Twitter IDs are uploaded, the process of checking each ID for Compliance events starts.
 This process will take many minutes (depending on the number of IDs submitted).
 After the job completes, the results can be download for post-processing.
 The results have the form of JSON that descibes the type of Compliance event that took place.